Common questions from students trying to enroll in Chemistry or Biochemistry courses:

 What are Permission Numbers and how do they work?

-Permission numbers: Permit enrollment in a class if SOLAR doesn’t recognize prerequisites or for independent studies or Department Consent Only courses where enrollment can only be done with the approval of a supervising faculty member or the Department Chairs.
+Permission numbers: Permit enrollment in a class if the Portal doesn’t recognize prerequisites or for independent studies or Department Consent Only courses where enrollment can only be done with the approval of a supervising faculty member or the Department Chairs.

 - Permission numbers are only issued in person in the Department office with the written or expressed approval by the Department Chair or Associate Chair